Matt-Jones-Developer/ultimate_password_generator/README.md

 The main criteria involved using vanilla JavaScript only, so I started off by pseudo-coding the entire logical steps for the program to work as intended.
 I find my pseudo is slowly improving, however I usually miss steps that then lead to bugs, however I really enjoy getting stuck in to solving them, so I am sure I will improve as time goes on.

 I have included my 'working.js' file to show you the amount of work I put into to figuring out the solutions for myself, rather than relying on others or google.
-I did contact AskBCS a couple of times for some minor bugs (they were tiny errors on my part) and feel that I deserved to have some assistance in ironing them out.
+I did contact AskBCS a once about for some minor bug (a tiny error on my part) but feel that I deserved to have some assistance in ironing that out.

+Another huge lesson learnt: I had the full working solution within the random.js file - I copied it to main.js but forgot to change a variable name to match the main.js - instead of finding this, I quickly started messing with the working file!
+I usually make a point to comment it out and make a copy before editing, but didn't.
+I then tried to undo but couldn't get it back to a working state.
+It took my several more attempts before getting it working again.

 Yes, the working.js file is messy, unreadable in places, but it got my program to where it is now.
 I finally ironed out a lot of these bugs and even refactored older code into better ideas as they cropped up.

+I felt my addition of functions helped readability, debugging and will allow for easier maintenance in the future.

 I intend to be an excellent programmer one day and I am a firm believer that practice and hard work will get me there.